-Embedding mp3s into your voice UI is one of the most compelling capabilities that SSML (Speech Synthesis Markup Language) has to offer voice designers.
+Embedding mp3s into a voice interface is one of the most compelling capabilities that SSML (Speech Synthesis Markup Language) has to offer voice designers.
 Intro music, sound effects,...
 Read More

 With a graphical UI, you need to add alt text to important graphics.
 Or you build Voice First, skip the GUI, and dismiss alt text altogether.

 Alt Text is short for alternative text, and is added to images in digital content.
 It’s used by screen readers – for people who are blind or have low vision – to describe the contents of an image.
 Here’s an example:

 The alt text on the image is Comic of two robots chatting, one says “I just started work on my second novel.”
 Note that this alt text is not visible if you’re sighted.